Hounfor/OldtimerPack/README.md

 PLG-1N:

 It's found in about the same places as the Victor models A and A1, but has a slightly lower chance of appearing.
 The entire 'mechs and parts for assembly can be found on the markets of the Liao and Davion Houses.

+WHM-6Rk:
+1) 'Mechs refitted from stock 6R into 6Rk can be encountered in battles against any troops using the Draconis Combine tables, but after the beginning of 3047.
+Their rarity is the same as that of the Marauder model 5D, so it is relatively rare, but not unique.
+2) If you caught Colonel Lees at FP "The Long Hunt", handed him over to Renauld Yamaguchi, and also killed the defector Okada in FP "The Defector", then if you have a high reputation with House Kurita, sooner or later Yamaguchi will call you with a business proposal.
+You'll need a lot of money.
+Really a lot of money.
+Not as much as buying a Berserker, but the price is biting.

 Now about features.